svalenti52/Alive_10_Years/README.md

     has rolled and still has not won.
 What is the probability that A wins?

     Problem 12 (A^(2/3) + B^(2/3)): Let A and B be chosen randomly from the range -1 to 1.
-    What is the probability that the above function evaluates to less that one?
+    What is the probability that the above function evaluates to less than one?

 Chapter 1 - Breaking Sticks